ICanBoogie/docs/multi-site.md

 different configuration for the _dev_, _staging_, and _production_ versions of a same application.

-The intended location for your custom application code is in a separate `app` directory, but another directory can be defined with the `app-root` _autoconfig_ directive, which is relative to the `root` directive.
+The intended location for your custom application code is in a separate `app` directory, but another directory can be defined with the `app-root` autoconfig directive, which is relative to the `root` directive.

-ICanBoogie searches for `config` directories to add to the _autoconfig_.
+ICanBoogie searches for `config` directories to add to the autoconfig.
 Packages may alter the _autoconfig_ as well.
 For instance, [icanboogie/module][] searches for `modules` directories.